priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 #Authentication Url

 Authentication Url is configured by application admin in Applozic Dashbaord for custom authenticating the application users.
-The Url should accept POST request with following two paramters
+The Url should accept POST request with following two paramters.
+The user should provide the access token in the "accessToken" option while plugin initialization.

 | Parameter  | Description |
 | ------------- | ------------- |